| home | catalogue | history | references | appendix |

 Friday, 10 February 1939, page 7

-Note Russell's use
+Note Russell's

-of a "light hollow board", possibly of his own design.
+of "a light hollow board", possibly of his own design.

-Before the end of
+Before the end

-February the range of program activities had expanded considerably:
+February the range of program activities had expanded

-"They will compete
+"They will

-against each other in the water, on surf-boards, in Australian surf-boats,
+against each other in the water, on surf-boards, in

-in Hawaiian canoes, and the Australians will demonstrate the surf rescue
+in Hawaiian canoes, and the Australians will demonstrate the

 system evolved here."